-Stuart Harrison is an executive at ENSafrica in the employment law department.
-He specialises in all aspects of employment law, including executive appointments and dismissals, disciplining employees involved in procurement irregularities and who contravene the Public Finance Management Act, as well as restraint of trade matters.
+Stuart Harrison is an Executive at ENSafrica in the employment practice.
+He specialises in all aspects of employment law, including administrative law, executive appointments and dismissals, compensation and remuneration, employment data protection, as well as union recognition, collective bargaining and restraint of trade matters.

-He has acted and appeared for clients in various litigious matters in the Labour courts, High Court and the CCMA (Commission for Conciliation, Mediation and Arbitration) and he has conducted extensive eviction litigation in the Land Claims Court.
+He has acted and appeared for clients in various litigious matters in the Labour Courts, High Court and the CCMA (Commission for Conciliation, Mediation and Arbitration) and he has conducted extensive employee eviction litigation in the Land Claims Court.

-Stuart’s experience includes drafting split employment contracts for employees rendering services in multiple jurisdictions, litigation against former executives for the recovery of unauthorised expenditure incurred in breach of fiduciary duties, test case litigation on second generation outsourcing, drafting agreements for clients with labour brokers and preparing and revising constitutions for employers’ organisations and bargaining councils.
-He also has experience in drafting bargaining council main agreements, dealing with the eviction of dismissed employees and other occupiers under the onerous security of tenure legislation and litigating on discrimination law.
-He has also worked extensively on issues around restructuring in the public sector and the employment law consequences relating to mergers and acquisitions.
+Stuart’s experience includes global mobility arrangements and drafting split employment contracts for employees rendering services in multiple jurisdictions, litigation against former executives for the recovery of unauthorised expenditure incurred in breach of fiduciary duties, test case litigation on second generation outsourcing, drafting agreements for clients with labour brokers and the formation of employers’ organisations and preparing bargaining council main agreements, and litigating on discrimination law.
+He has also worked extensively on issues around and the employment law consequences relating to mergers and acquisitions.
 He has extensive advisory experience, having assisted in dealing with disciplinary, poor performance, absenteeism and other forms of incapacity matters and rooting out theft rings operating within workforces, as well as successfully running large-scale retrenchment exercises for employers.
 He also has experience in employee benefits and pension law.